 And there’s no better way to do it than create an event that is truly memorable and high-energy.

 Below are 7 collaborative ideas that bring a wow-factor to your event’s programme.

 Give people something to anticipate and look forward to by keeping the location and the theme a secret.

-If a completely secret event won’t work for your company, consider using the “secret” concept to build suspense around certain elements of your event—for example, a particular speaker or an
+If a completely secret event won’t work for your company, consider using the “secret” concept to build suspense around certain elements of your event—for example, a particular speaker or an agenda.

 2. Hire a magician